Innoactive/Creator/.Documentation/articles/transition-to-v2.0/03-unity-xr-faq.md

 *Q: How do I use it with an Oculus headset?*

-Go to `Unity > Edit > Project Settings... > XR Plugin Management`.
+A: Go to `Unity > Edit > Project Settings... > XR Plugin Management`.
 Press `Install XR Plugin Management`.
 Let Unity import assets and click `Install Oculus XR Plugin`.

 *Q: How do I use it with Windows Mixed Reality?*

-Go to `Unity > Edit > Project Settings... > XR Plugin Management`.
+A: Go to `Unity > Edit > Project Settings... > XR Plugin Management`.
 Press `Install XR Plugin Management`.
 Let Unity import assets and click `Install Windows XR Plugin`.

 *Q: How do I use it with an HTC Vive, Valve Index, or similar headsets?*

-There is no SteamVR/OpenVR XR Plugin yet.
+A: There is no SteamVR/OpenVR XR Plugin yet.
 Unity Technologies works on it and will release it soon.

 For now, go to `Unity > Edit > Project Settings... > Player > XR Settings > Deprecated Settings`.
 Toggle `Enable Virtual Reality Supported`.
 Let Unity import assets.
 Click on the `+` button under the `Virtual Reality SDKs` and add OpenVR to the list.

+*Q: Why does not it work after I have changed the build target?*

+A: Unity uses separate sets of player settings for each platform.
+Just repeat steps from the answers above.

 *Q: Why am I flying over the ground?*